iximiuz/cdebug/README.md

 - No extra volumes or copying of debugging tools is needed.
 - The debugging tools **_are_** available in the target container.

-By default, the `busybox:latest` image is used for the debugger sidecar, but you can override it with the `--image` flag.
+By default, the `busybox:musl` (statically compiled) image is used for the debugger sidecar, but you can override it with the `--image` flag.
 Combining this with the superpower of Nix and [Nixery](https://nixery.dev/), you can get all your favorite tools by simply listing them in the image name: